-Welcome to The Troutdale Historical Society
+Welcome to the Troutdale Historical Society

-The Troutdale Historical Society’s mission is to gather, preserve and make available material relating to the history of the community of Troutdale, the Sandy River, the Columbia River Gorge and nearby areas.
-We are committed to the stimulation of interest in, and knowledge of, the locality's past.
-To find out more about us select here.
+The Troutdale Historical Society is organized and shall be operated exclusively to gather, preserve, and make available museum, record, and other material relating to the history of the community of Troutdale, the northern portion of the Sandy River, and nearby areas to stimulate an interest in, and knowledge of the locality's past.

 The year 2016 marked the 100th anniversary of the construction of the Historic Columbia River Highway.
 We continue to educate visitors at our King of Roads-Byway of the People exhibit describing the construction, destruction, and rebuilding of the Columbia River Gorge scenic route.
 Our programs focus on local landmarks, buildings, and sites in our community that tell the story of Troutdale.